Verrica Pharmaceuticals Inc. (VRCA)'s Financial Results Comparing With Trillium Therapeutics Inc. (NASDAQ:TRIL) | New Business Observer

 |0.00

-Table 1 showcases the gross revenue, earnings per share and valuation of Verrica Pharmaceuticals Inc. and Trillium Therapeutics Inc.
+Table 1 highlights Verrica Pharmaceuticals Inc. and Trillium Therapeutics Inc.’s top-line revenue, earnings per share and valuation.

 Profitability